rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 This status can be used to get updates about priority requests.
 For example, you can use it to know when priority requests are activated or cancelled.

-A list of priorities is returned, refered to by their request ids.
+A list of priorities is returned, referred to by their request ids.
 The same request id can appear only once.

 All priorities are included in the list (not only the ones that have changed state since the last update).
-This is done regardless of whether the status is send in respond to a status request, or due to a status subscription, and also regardlesss of whether a status subscription uses an update interval, or send-on-change, or both.
+This is done regardless of whether the status is send in respond to a status request, or due to a status subscription, and also regardless of whether a status subscription uses an update interval, or send-on-change, or both.

 When a priority reached on of the end states 'completed', 'timeout', 'rejected', 'cooldown' or 'removed',